 Many of the interior furnishings in the theatre were salvaged from the Empire Theatre of New York City before its destruction.
 When Robert Porterfield learned that the Empire, constructed in 1875, was slated for destruction he was given one weekend to remove furnishings and equipment for use at Barter.
 Porterfield and his crew came away with $75,000 worth of seats, lighting fixtures, carpeting, paintings, and tapestries.
 The lighting system at the Empire, designed and installed by Thomas Edison, was used at Barter Theatre through the mid 1970's.

-Barter Theatre Stage II was constructed in 1829 as a Methodist church.
+Barter's Smith Theatre, previously known as, Barter Stage II was constructed in 1829 as a Methodist church.
 After a fire in 1914, only the main building of the church remained standing; it was later used by the Martha Washington College as a gymnasium and a storage area.

 In 1961, the building was renovated by Barter Theatre as a small theatre, with major improvements made in 1973 and again in 1985.
 Additions included a lobby and the Jessie Ball DuPont Memorial Theatre Garden.
 The unique performance space features 167 seats around a thrust stage.
 In some seats, patrons are only a few feet away from the performers.
-Barter Stage II is favored by actors and audiences for its intimate setting which makes it perfect for innovative new productions, thrillers, and comedies.
+On May 24, 2019, Barter's Smith Theatre was named in honor of Steve and Debbie Smith and the Smith family for their loyalty to Barter and the region.
+Barter's Smith Theatre is favored by actors and audiences for its intimate setting which makes it perfect for innovative new productions, thrillers, and comedies.

 People of Barter Theatre